If you look up the word “diet” in the dictionary, you will find that “diet” is both a noun and a verb.

 If you are a chronic dieter, how do you quit?
 At what point do you begin to accept your body for what it is, to have enough respect for yourself to stop the self-induced suffering, and to live with freedom from food.
 In my future blog posts, I’ll be addressing this issue.
 Empowering you with concepts to take back your life.

-In the meantime, here are some books (or parts of books) that have greatly influenced me and that I recommend to you:
+In the meantime, here are some books that I can recommend to you: